ECNTechnology/ecn-kb/guides/cloud-dial/handling-inbound-outbound-ad-hoc-calls.md

 ## Outbound Manual Dialling

-When an Agent logs into Cloud Dial (or is not assigned to a campaign), they will be greeted with the following screen.
+When an Agent logs into Cloud Dial they will be greeted with the following screen.

 Click '**Manual Dial**' to call a number that's not part of an Active Campaign.